sm-mehedi/-project-simulator-AgriX_Team/PROJECT_FEATURES.md

 "This task involves capturing leaf images via smartphone, running a lightweight AI model for real-time disease classification, and providing treatment suggestions in local languages."
 "**Status: Implemented**"
 ""
+"## T-2: Using Satellite - Moisture and Salinity Detection"
+"This task involves integrating satellite data analysis to detect soil moisture and salinity levels, ensuring accurate environmental monitoring and support for agricultural decision-making."
+"**Status: In Progress**"
+""